Mitsuki1210/infoSci/journal.md

 # April 7
 1. What did we do?
-	We started making a corona simulation code that would help with imagining the spread of corona
+We read an article on how computer simulations can help us with looking at the what may happen in the future.
+We also started making a corona simulation code that would help with imagining the spread of corona

 		definition of variables
 		x = 300